05 Mar 2026, 18:00

 This themed evening offers a different proposition: to treat “success” not as a finish line, but as a question that can be approached through artistic experience, philosophical reflection, and psychological insight.

-This evening will be offering a lively mix: readings from the book and its authors (poems, notes, detours, failures), psychological studies on how we value art and those who produce it, and an open discussion that welcomes artists and non-artists alike.
+This evening will be offering a lively mix: readings (poems, notes, detours, failures), psychological studies on how we value art and those who produce it, and an open discussion that welcomes artists and non-artists alike.

 After all, the “artistic lifestyle” has long been an aspirational one: not because it guarantees glamour, but because it experiments with attention, risk, freedom, and meaning.